michael105/zcomp/README.md

  usage:
  		cat file.txt | ./comp.pl > file.z

-file shouldn't exceed much more than, say, 128kB.
+file (meaning blocksize) shouldn't exceed much more than, say, 128kB.
 I experimented a bit with the algorithm, blocksizes > 64kB give rarely better results in the compression ratio, strangely the ratio in most cases gets worse and around 55-60%, but do need asymmetrically more resources when compressing.
-(Still within resonable limits, but there simply isn't enough gain)
+(Still within resonable limits, but there simply isn't enough gain) So, when experimenting, you might want to split input files before compressing.
+Or edit the source.

 The decompression, however, stays constant in terms of complexity and memory usage, at O(1).